ericdai5/globaldesign/src/pages/en/introduction.md

 layout: ../../layouts/MainLayout.astro
 ---

-Global Design is a introductory resource for guidelines that pertain to best practices for creating cross-cultural designs and building international web products.
+Global Design is an introductory resource of best practices for creating cross-cultural designs and building international web products.

-As more and more international web products are created, it is important for product designers who are designing for global audiences to understand the cross-cultural aspect of design.
-Additionally, it is important to structure and refine our approach to designing products that span multiple countries, continents, or various demographics.
-This project hopes to address the demand for resources that address the frameworks for designing global products.
+With almost 5 billion internet users around the world, product designers need to understand the cross-cultural aspect of design.
+There are not many resources for designing products that span multiple countries and continents.
+This project hopes to be a space that teaches and inspires new designers about global design.

 This site is a work in progress.
 If you are interested in helping to build this resource, please reach out here [(email)](mailto:ericdai@sas.upenn.edu).